trenthogan/Gulp-Build-Browser-Sync/README.md

 Gulp-Build
 ==========

-Simple gulp build script for watching and processing sass and javascript
+Simple gulp build script for watching and processing less and javascript

 to use: